Clearfield tops St. Marys 4-1 in District 9 class 4A Championship

 St. Marys did not go away quietly however, as it put two runners on in the seventh.

-Gianna Surra drew a leadoff walk and, after a strikeout, Lindsey Reiter reached on an error to make for some tense moments.
+Gianna Surra drew a leadoff walk and, after a strikeout, Lindsey Reiter reached on an error to make for some tense moments as the Lady Bison tried to close the game out.

-"There were some nerves there, but we've been playing together since we were 10 and we know what we have as a team and that just because we get into a little trouble, we know how to work our way out of it," Benton said.
+“These girls will never quit,” Eckels said.
+“You’ll have to keep coming at them and coming at them.
+They will never, ever quit.
+It shows a lot about their character, which is important to me.

-"I was confident," Hipps said.
-"At that point I was thinking, 'I'm not losing this now."
+“They’ll go away from this game and this season much stronger mentally.”

 Hipps dug in and struck out the next batter before getting the final out on a popup to third baseman Alexis Bumbarger, setting off a celebration to the right of the circle towards the Clearfield dugout.

-"This was a game that was on our mind all season," said fifth-year Lady Bison head coach Derek Danver.
-"St. Marys has a great team and they had a great season.
+“This was a game that was on our mind all season,” Danver said.
+“St. Marys has a great team and they had a great season.
 We knew it was going to take a great game out of us to beat them.

 “The girls were pumped up, they were ready to go and right off the bat put us on the board.
 When you get a lead and you have Hipps on the mound, you feel a little more comfortable.”